RealAmanJ/realamanj.github.io/_posts/2021-04-28-Potential-for-agronomic-improvement-in-orphan-crops.md

 ---
 layout: post
 title: Potential For Agronomic Improvement In Orphan Crops
-description: News and Views article written about a paper by Scheben et al.
+description: News and Views article written about a paper by Lemmon, Zachary H et al.
 ---

 # Of orphan crops and groundcherries

 ## What are orphan crops?

 While gene editing technologies have been used to greatly improve staple crops such as corn, wheat, and rice[^2], there exist minor, regionally important but globally unknown crops whose potential for genetic improvement has not yet been fully explored.
-These “orphan crops” suffer from a range of agronomic issues that make them unsuitable for large scale production[^3]
+These “orphan crops” suffer from a range of agronomic issues that make them unsuitable for large scale production[^3].

 This paper showcases the improvements made to the agronomic potential of the orphan crop – *Physalis pruinos*  ~~(groundcherry)~~ – via the genomic editing technology, CRISPR Cas-9 ~~((Clustered regularly interspaced short palindromic repeats) (CRISPR associated protein-9 nuclease) CC9)~~.
 Specifically targeting its sprawling growth habit and very strong stem abscission via orthologs ~~(genes that are the same but are present in different species)~~ of domestication genes in tomatoes.